sambencivengo/express-next-template/README.md

 cp .env.sample .env
 ```

-Third, run the development server:
+Third, run the development server and you should be good to go!:

 ```bash
 npm run dev